OpenDSA/OpenDSA/RST/source/Development/AnalAsymptotic.rst

 requirements of an algorithm.
 This simplifies the analysis and keeps us thinking about the most important aspect: the growth rate.
-This is called :dfn:`asymptotic algorithm analysis`.
+This is called :term:`asymptotic algorithm analysis`.
 To be precise, asymptotic analysis refers to the study of an algorithm as the input size "gets big" or reaches a limit (in the calculus sense).